Family Guide to the Pacific Harbour, Navua and Beqa

 Travelling to the Pacific Harbour by Bus

 One of the cheapest ways to get to the Pacific Harbour is via an express bus, which is around one hour from Suva and three-four hours from Nadi.
-Services with Pacific Transport, Sunbeam Transport and Coral Sun go through the Pacific Harbour.
+Bus services go through the Pacific Harbour.
 Let your driver know which resort you are staying at (if staying along the Queens Road) and you may be able to be dropped off outside of your resort.
-Check out Where to Book Bus Transport in Fiji? for more information on taking the bus in Fiji.
+Check out How to Travel Around Fiji by Bus for more information on taking the bus in Fiji.
 Note that baby seats will not be available on the bus.

 Resort Shuttles to the Pacific Harbour